swathisiva212/Ex.No-6-Prompt-Engineering/README.md

 - Add scoring methods if the comparison needs to be automated further.
 - Choose the AI tool based on the task, not only based on response length.

----

-## Advantages

-- Saves time by testing multiple AI tools automatically.
-- Helps identify which AI tool gives the most useful response.
-- Supports structured comparison of outputs.
-- Can be extended for reports, dashboards, or automation workflows.

----

-## Limitations

-- Requires valid API keys and internet access.
-- API costs may apply depending on the tool used.
-- Automatic comparison may not fully understand response quality without advanced evaluation logic.
-- Different AI tools may use different model formats, rate limits, and pricing rules.

----

 ## Output

 Python code was developed to interact with multiple AI tool APIs, collect responses, compare outputs, and generate actionable insights.

 The sample output shows how responses from different AI tools can be compared using clarity, accuracy, depth, and usefulness.

----

 ## Result